nest/nestml/doc/syntax.md

 | amount of substance | N | mole | mol |
 | luminous intensity | J | candela | cd |

-Remaining physical units are called derived units.
+All remaining physical units are called derived units.
 Theoretically, any physical unit can be expressed as a combination of these seven units.
-In order to support convenience in modeling, NESTML provides following derived units:
+In order to support convenience in modeling, NESTML provides following derived units as built-in data types:

 | | | | |
 |-|-|-|-|